OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 * Does your company collect and archive all results of these penetration tests?

 ##### RESULTS
-* Detailed matrix which links attack patterns to ECUs
+* Detailed matrix which links attack patterns to devices
-* Database with references from software/hardware variants of ECU and possible attack patterns
+* Database with references from software/hardware variants of devices and possible attack patterns
-* Detailed TODO list / bug list for each product/ECU
+* Detailed TODO list / bug list for each product/device

 ##### SUCCESS METRICS
-* XXX
+* independent penentration test development team with at least one person fulltime
+* company development process contains process steps for penetration tests at least for every release
+* archiving of penetration test results is guaranteed
+* Database contains at least \>70% of released/sold products and their configuration management

 ##### COSTS
-* XXX
+* Ongoing project overhead from need of implementing specific security tests
+* Ongoing project overhead from need of executing security tests
+* Ongoing organization overhead from testing all relevant devices and variants
+* Ongoing organization overhead from maintaining attack pattern cataloge

 ##### PERSONNEL
+* Developers
+* Testers
+* Managers
-* XXX
+* Security Auditor

 ##### RELATED LEVELS
-* XXX
+* None

 # Lifecycle Security Monitoring: LSM3
 ### Minimize negative impacts for customers

 ## Activities
-##### A. Deploy degradations to customer
+##### A. Operation of deployment infrastructure
-Already when starting a new ECU project, one has to clarify the communication to the end user/customer.
+Already when starting a new embedded software project, one has to clarify the communication to the end user.
 This is essential to ensure later updates and or degradations.
 Therefore, an infrastructure has to be set up.
-This infrastructure has to be cleared with OEM also.
-It has to be maintained and ensured that it is "future save".
+If your company is in a supplier role, this infrastructure has to be cleared with your customer who has the contact to the end user also.
+It has to be maintained and ensured that it is *future save*.
 Thus, it has to guarantee later updated can be deployed.
-Secondly the infrastructure is itself a high-risk channel to the ECUs in the field.
+Secondly the infrastructure is itself a high-risk channel to the device in the field.
-This leads also to many efforts to be made to keep this channel secure and still working.
+This leads also to many efforts to be made to keep this channel secure and also still working.

+##### B. Deploy degradations/updates to customer
-Security and reliability have to be in focus.
+Security and reliability have to be high prioized.
-After in step 2 (Doing) a security update has been developed or a potential degradation is decided this has to be deployed to the ECUs out in the field.
-Thereby only affected ECUs should get an update.
-This can be dependent to Hardware and or Software version and variant.
-Therefore, usually at OEM side a database with software and hardware Variants have to be maintained and used for the deployment of security updates.
+After in step 2 (Doing) a security update has been developed or a potential degradation is decided a customized action has to be placed to the end user device.
+This means, the action  has to be deployed to the devices out in the field.
+Thereby only affected devices should get an update.
+This can be dependent to hardware and or software version and variant.
+Therefore, usually at company side, or if in supplier role at customer side, a database with software and hardware variants have to be maintained and used for tailoring and deployment of security updates.

-##### B. Deploy updates to customer
-TODO add long description + metrics, costs, personnel, related levels

 ##### ASSESSMENT
-* Does your company know how to contact the end users of your ECUs?
+* Does your company know how to contact the end users of your devices?
 * Does your company have a process which defines the propagation of security vulnerabilities to your customers?
 * Does your project team provide security degradation guidance model?
-* Does your company have a process which defines the propagation of security updates to your customers?
+* Does your company have a process which defines the propagation of security updates to end users?

 ##### RESULTS
 * Company has knowledge about current security risk of their products